 8: OSEA

 OSEA is a great example of a website that embraces its wealth of content on the front page.
 Harkening back to the days of magazines and printed flyers, the layout gives it a nostalgic and comforting feel without sacrificing readability.
+This is particularly effective for fundraising and advocacy efforts, and a good reminder that important storytelling can be found in the design as often as the content.

 9: Oregon Telecommunications Association